mrdmnd/portunus/BACKGROUND.md

 ### Encounter Configuration

-An encounter is essentially a script
+An encounter is essentially a script that specifies which targets are active at any given time, as well as when the player is moving or unable to attack said targets.
+We draw a lot of inspiration from the AskMrRobot fight encounter scripting system, which models the domain very cleanly.

 ### Action Policy